yaobinwen/robin_on_rails/web/README.md

 Personally (aka "I could be wrong"), I think HTML and CSS are easy to learn.
 They are just a fixed set of tags that you can look up in the standards ([HTML](https://www.w3.org/standards/techs/html#completed) and [CSS](https://www.w3.org/standards/techs/css#completed)).
 The function of each tag is clearly defined.
 Your task is to learn the existence of a tag that can meet your need.

+JavaScript is the most interesting one.

+I'm not a historian.
+Neither do I want to include too many historical details here.
+But initially JavaScript code was mostly embedded in the web pages shown to the users and was executed by the browser to add dynamic interaction with the users.
+This is called the **"client-side JavaScript"**.
+In the early days, JavaScript was mostly run on the browser (aka the client) side by the
+JavaScript engine in the browser.

+[Chrome V8](https://developers.google.com/v8/) is a JavaScript engine developed for Google Chrome browser, but it's also used by [Node.js](https://nodejs.org/en/) to execute JavaScript on the server-side, as said in its official website:

+> Node.js® is a JavaScript runtime built on Chrome's V8 JavaScript engine.
+Node.js uses an event-driven, non-blocking I/O model that makes it lightweight and efficient.
+Node.js' package ecosystem, [npm](https://www.npmjs.com/), is the largest ecosystem of open source libraries in the world.

+Thus start our front-end development journey along with Node.js and npm.

 ## References

 - [frontend-dev-bookmarks](https://github.com/dypsilon/frontend-dev-bookmarks): "Manually curated collection of resources for frontend web developers."